In this post we cover these topics:

 |Finance and insurance||Financial adviser, consultant, accountant, bookkeeper, insurance broker|

-|Personal and other services||Personal trainer, photographer, hairdresser, beautician, child-minder, dressmaker, event manager, cake decorator, jeweller, and pet groomer are some of the services that are offered.|
+|Personal and other services||Personal trainer, photographer, hairstylist, esthetician, child minder, dressmaker, cake decorator, jeweller, and pet groomer are some of the services that are offered.|

-|Property and business services||Plant hire or leasing operator, architect, surveyor, interior decorator, house painter, cleaner, gardener, service and repair operator, sign-writer, tree lopper; these are only few of the occupations that fall under this category.|
+|Property and business services||Plant hire or lease operator, architect, surveyor, interior decorator, home painter, cleaner, gardener, service and repair operator, sign-writer, tree lopper; these are only few of the occupations that fall under this category.|

-Business tax deductions
+Corporate tax deductions

 What you may assert

-What you can claim
+What you cannot assert

 - entertainment expenses